Adnei/PPA/README.txt

 Matrix sorting is done by "matrix_sort.c" and "ind_sort.c".
 Both are 'ASC' only.
 "matrix_sort.c" is way faster than "ind_sort", since it converts the matrix into an vector then sorts it.
 "ind_sort.c" was made with the purpose of comparing the two approaches.

+Executing matrix sorting:
+  ./matrix_sort 1000 5; #it will sort a matrix 1000x1000 using 5 threads
+  ./ind_sort 1000 5; #it will sort a matrix 1000x1000 using 5 threads

+Testing matrix sorting:
+  ./test_all.sh matrix_sort 10;
+  ./test_all.sh ind_sort 10;
+  #it will execute matrix_sort or ind_sort for matrices 100, 500, 1000, 1500 using 1,5,10,15,20,25,30 threads 10 times each execution

 All of these implementations were made with academic purpose.